 You painted and waxed a piece and now you have changed your mind and want to paint another Chalk Paint® color on it.
 How long should you wait before doing so?
 Can you do it the same day?

-The answer is a bit dependent on HOW THICK you applied your wax.
+HOW THICK you applied your wax is a factor here.
 I say that because I have felt pieces others have done and the surface actually feels waxy to the touch.

-In general – after we remove the residual wax – our pieces feel dry where you can slide your hand across it like it is ice skating.
+In general – after we remove the residual wax – our pieces feel dry…… where you can slide your hand across it like it is ice skating.
 There should not be any drag.

 With that said- in general…you should be able to paint over a waxed piece right away.
 Could be same day.
 Some painting techniques actually require that when building up layers.